 Fair (Predictive) Scheduling Laws are becoming part of the process for businesses with hourly workers in many cities and states.
-For those businesses with their own design of scheduling or antiquated scheduling software we have put together a list of items you will want to consider when purchasing a solution that will keep you in compliance with Fair (Predictive) Scheduling Laws in 2020.
+For those businesses with their own design of scheduling or antiquated scheduling software we have put together a list of items you will want to consider when purchasing a solution that will keep you in compliance with Fair (Predictive) Scheduling Laws in 2020 and beyond.

 Configuration.
 Don't be afraid of Online Scheduling Software that is easy to implement and quick to be configured to your local Fair (Predictive) Scheduling Laws.
 Long drawn out processes are not the future or the present of Online Workforce Software Solutions.
 SimplyWork for instance is an Online Scheduling solution that can easily be set up to keep your business in compliance and configured to any new Fair (Predictive) Scheduling Laws that may surface.